bparanj/Essential-TDD/book/en/05-scanner/05-scanner.markdown

 # Scanner #

-Let's consider a scanner that is used in a checkout counter.
-When you can scan an item, the name and price of the item is sent to the output console.

 ## Objectives ##

 - How to use Fakes and Mocks ?
 - When to delete a test ?
 - Learn about Open Closed Principle and how to apply it

+## Problem ##

+Let's consider a scanner that is used in a checkout counter.
+When you can scan an item, the name and price of the item is sent to the output console.

-## Writing the First Test ##
+## Steps ##
+### Step 1 ##

+Let's write the first test.
 Create a scanner_spec.rb file with the following contents:

 ```ruby
 require_relative 'scanner'